-Outside areas and boundaries Visually inspected.
-There are areas of garden ground to the front and rear.
-The front garden is open and comprises grass, mono block driveway and borders with shrubs/flowers.
-The rear garden is enclosed by timber fences and comprises a concrete paved area behind the house.
-There is then a low height retaining wall with the upper level grass.
-There is a timber garden shed.
-Ceilings Visually inspected from floor level.
-Ceilings are lined with plasterboard.
-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls and partitions are lined with plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Ground flooring is of solid concrete and first flooring of suspended timber.
+Flooring is of suspended timber.
+There was no access available to the sub floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery finishes are of timber.
-Interior doors are timber framed and panelled/glazed timber framed.
-There is a timber tread and riser staircase with timber stair rail leading from the ground floor hallway to the first floor landing.
-The kitchen consists of modern fitted floor and wall mounted units.

-Chimney breasts and fireplaces None.
-Internal decorations Visually inspected. momar decorations , , Internal decorations comprise paint and papered finishes.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Interior doors are timber framed and panelled.
+There are open tread timber staircases leading from the ground floor hall to the first floor landing and also from the ground floor hall to the lower ground floor.
+The kitchen consists of fitted floor and wall mounted units and includes a central island with breakfast bar.
+Chimney breasts and fireplaces Visually inspected.
+Cimino di Si Subito di la Impiasso No testing of the flues or fittings was carried out.
+There is a fireplace in the living room.
+This has an electric fire fitted.
+Internal decorations Visually inspected.
+Internal decorations comprise painted, papered and natural wood/varnished finishes.
+Cellars Name Celiais None.
+Flactuicite Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter in an outside box on the side wall.
-The consumer unit is wall mounted in the garage.
+Mains supply with the meter and fuse box in a cupboard in the entrance hall.
 Visible wiring is run in PVC coated cabling with 13 amp power outlets.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, the meter is in an outside box on the side wall.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
-Sanitary fittings are of modern, white, low level design.
-The ground floor toilet is furnished with wc and wash hand basin.
-The first floor bathroom is furnished with panelled bath, wc and wash hand basin.
-The en suite and the 'Jack & Jill' shower rooms are each furnished with tiled shower cabinet with mixer shower, wc and wash hand basin.
-All visible pipework is formed in copper and PVC materials.
-There is a one and a half bowl stainless steel sink unit in the kitchen.